TuxCoding/ThunderOverlay/README.md

         * Text font
         * Foreign vehicle prefix
     * Vehicle symbols (i.e. fighter and tank) from the webinterface itself
-* Vehicle images from the wiki or game
+* Vehicle images from the wiki or game client
 * APFDS shell from shooting range video